khaullen/vyvn-resources/burning-man/2016/review-process.md

 * Alignment with Burning Man principles and vyvn core values (1 - 4)
     - 1: Any of the the following: Close-minded, cliquey, apathetic, a freeloader
         - Please come up with an example.
-    - 2: Some of the following or unclear: Friendly, open, unique, self-reliant, proactive, contributive
+    - 2: Unclear (not enough information) or Some of the following: Friendly, open, unique, self-reliant, proactive, contributive
     - 3: Majority of the following: Friendly, open, unique, self-reliant, proactive, contributive
     - 4: All of the above: Friendly, open, unique, self-reliant, proactive, contributive